tiagojsag/playbook/guidelines/security.md

 warn about the security risk of this, and request that the receiving person change that specific password as soon as they receive it.

+## Digital certificates

+If you're working or generating digital certificates of any kind - like the ones used by Apple to sign iOS apps, for example - make sure to follow these steps:

+1. Any attached password or username or information required to use it.
+2. What does this certificate have access rights too?
+3. Does this certificate have access to NDA material?
+4. Stored in a secure place on LastPass (yes LastPass supports files).
+5. If you’re creating a certificate, make sure you're registering it on a company profile, not your own personal credentials.

-If a certificate has to be shared with a client, make sure the certificate do not have access to any other client information than is required.
+If a certificate has to be shared with a client, make sure the certificate does not have access to any other client information than is required.
+Use the same guidelines as you would use to share a password to share a certificate.

 ## Internet access